Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Findings

 \subsubsection{Emphasis on technical work}

-Much of the work of ethics as imagined by the toolkits (and their designers) is focused on technical work with ML models, in particular workflows and tooling suites.
+Much of the work of ethics as imagined by the toolkits (and their designers) is focused on technical work with ML models, ML workflows, and ML tooling suites---with few exceptions, i.e., the Algorithmic Equity Toolkit [\ref{itm:T17-AEKit}] and others [\ref{itm:T8-ConsequenceScanning}, \ref{itm:T27-CommunityJury}] (the forms of non-technical work that these few toolkits suggest is an area for further exploration, which we discuss in Section \ref{section:recommendations-design}).
 This is in spite of the claims from some toolkits that ``fairness is a sociotechnical problem'' [\ref{itm:T5-Fairlearn}, \ref{itm:T27-CommunityJury}].
 In practice, this means that tools’ imagined (and suggested) uses are oriented around the ML lifecycle, often integrated into specific ML tool pipelines.
 For instance, Amazon’s SageMaker describes how it provides the ability to ``measure biases that can occur during each stage of the ML lifecycle (data collection, model training and tuning, and monitoring of ML models deployed for inference)'' [\ref{itm:T22-SageMaker}].
 Other toolkits go further, and are specifically designed to be implemented into particular ML programming tooling suites, such as Scala or Spark [\ref{itm:T18-LiFT}], TensorFlow, or Google Cloud AI platform [\ref{itm:T10-WhatIf}, \ref{itm:T20-TensorFlow}].
 Some toolkits, albeit substantially fewer, provide recommendations for how toolkit users might make different choices about how to use the tool depending on where they are in their ML lifecycle [\ref{itm:T3-AIF360}].

 However, this emphasis on technical functionality offered by the toolkits, as well as the fact that many are designed to fit into ML modeling workflows and tooling suites suggests that non-technical stakeholders (whether they are non-technical workers involved in the design of AI systems, or stakeholders external to technology companies) may have difficulty using these toolkits to contribute to the work of ethical AI.
 At the very least, it implies that the intended users must have sufficient technical knowledge to understand how they would use the toolkit in their work---and further reinforces that the work of AI ethics is technical in nature, despite claims to the contrary [\ref{itm:T5-Fairlearn}, \ref{itm:T27-CommunityJury}].
 In this envisioned work, what role is there for designers and user researchers, for domain experts, or for people impacted by AI systems, in doing the work of AI ethics?